chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 3. Create the event trigger.

    CloudFormation requires you to configure bucket notifications at the time you create the bucket.
-   Since this post is about uploading CloudTrail events to Elasticsearch, and not about configuring CloudTrail, I'm leaving this as a manual step:
+   Since this post is about uploading CloudTrail events to OpenSearch, and not about configuring CloudTrail, I'm leaving this as a manual step:

    1. Open the Lambda function in the Console.